Deutsches Museum Nürnberg - The future museum

 • Stairs have a handrail on at least one side.

-• There is a visual contrast between the exhibits and the surroundings.
-The exhibits are generally well lit.
+• The exhibits are well lit.

 All areas relevant for testing meet the quality criteria of the label "Accessibility certified - partially accessible for deaf people".